nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 Ultimately, this pattern is only broken when a country is able to effectively test, trace, and isolate cases immediately.
 <br><br>

-This means that outbreaks across the world are deeply intertwined, and the battle against COVID-19 will always be global -- we can't conquer the virus anywhere without addressing it everywhere.
+This means that outbreaks across the world are deeply connected, and the battle against COVID-19 will always be global -- we can't conquer the virus anywhere without addressing it everywhere.
 <br><br>

-But, at this stage of the pandemic, genomic epidemiology is most urgently needed within hyperlocal communities through local public health offices.
+But, at this stage of the pandemic, genomic epidemiology is most urgently needed within local and hyperlocal communities through local public health offices.
 <br><br>

 As such, this will be our last weekly Situation Report for awhile as we shift our focus to supporting local public health officials.
 <br><br>

-We will, of course, continue daily updates to the global & regional builds as new sequences are posted to GISAID.
+We will, of course, continue daily updates to the global & regional builds as new sequences are made available.
 When the big-picture data says something new, we'll also issue additional Situation Reports.
 All of these updates will be posted to the [Nextstrain twitter account](https://twitter.com/nextstrain) (as always).
 <br><br>